-6.1.1 Bread Bakers and Pastrycooks

-- (a) Except as hereinafter provided, the ordinary working hours shall be worked continuously, excluding meal breaks, and shall not exceed 8 in any one day and shall not exceed an average of 38 hours per week, and shall be worked on no more than 5 consecutive days of the week, Monday to Sunday inclusive. - (b) Where ordinary working hours of employees are worked in accordance with a roster, a copy of the roster shall be exhibited in a conspicuous place easily accessible to all employees.
-Rostered starting and ceasing times shall not be altered, except in emergencies, without 7 days' prior notice: - Provided that the Union shall be notified in such cases of emergency.
-Where such notice has not been given all hours worked outside of the roster, until clause 6.1.1(b) has been complied with, shall be deemed overtime and paid accordingly. - (c) By agreement between the majority of employees concerned and the employer, the ordinary daily working hours may be increased from 8 to 10 for full-time employees.
-Where a full-time employee is rostered to work more than 18 ordinary hours on 2 days in a week, the employee's ordinary weekly working hours shall be rostered over not more than 4 days and the 3 days off duty shall be consecutive, unless agreed otherwise in writing between the employer and the employee.
+- 6.1.1 Bread bakers and pastrycooks - (a) Except as hereinafter provided, the ordinary working hours will be worked continuously, excluding meal breaks, and will not exceed 8 in any one day and will not exceed an average of 38 hours per week, and will be worked on no more than 5 consecutive days of the week, Monday to Sunday inclusive. - (b) Where ordinary working hours of employees are worked in accordance with a roster, a copy of the roster will be exhibited in a conspicuous place easily accessible to all employees.
+Rostered starting and ceasing times will not be altered, except in emergencies, without 6 days prior notice:

+Provided that the Union will be notified is such cases of emergency.
+Where such notice has not been given all hours worked outside of the roster, until clause 6.1.1(b) has been compiled with, will be deemed overtime and paid accordingly.

+(c) By agreement between the majority of employees concerned and the employer, the ordinary daily working hours may be increased from 8 to 10 for full-time employees.
+Where a full-time employee is rostered to work more than 18 ordinary hours on 2 days in a week, the employee's ordinary weekly working hours will be rostered over not more than 4 days and the 3 days off duty will be consecutive, unless agreed otherwise in writing between the employer and the employee.